 BOOK MINDFULNESS 2.0 NOW

-SAFETY, SECURITY AND CONNECTION
+SAFETY, SATISFACTION AND CONNECTION

 The Mindfulness 2.0 course is an innovative approach to mindfulness and meditation.
 The course is based on your own experiential learning, core formal meditation, personal development practicing with others, and the core components of well-being, safety, satisfaction and connection.